Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 - You produce some binary (e.g. `juicysfplugin.app/Contents/MacOS/juicysfplugin`), and want to bundle+link libraries into the app, for portable distribution

 I've automated both of these use-cases with [this bash script](https://gist.github.com/Birch-san/e84cfa3b93ffa104af2bd9a047d14109).
-You can run `./make_portable.sh mycoolbinary` or `./make_portable.sh libcool.dylib` to make any mach-o object file portable.
+Run `./make_portable.sh mycoolbinary` or `./make_portable.sh libcool.dylib` to make any mach-o object file portable.
 It follows the dependencies, copies them into a nearby `lib` folder, and relinks everything to use those local libraries.

 I am [not the only one](https://github.com/essandess/matryoshka-name-tool) to automate this.